-North Pacific Hake Fish Characteristics, Feeding
+North Pacific Hake Fish: Characteristics, Diet, Uses

 The North Pacific hake fish is a ray-finned fish species in the genus Merluccius.
 It is found mainly in the northeast Pacific Ocean from northern Vancouver Island to the northern part of the Gulf of California.